Policies and Procedures

 Camera’s/Video cameras

 Permission will be sought to use images in various media by the media recording permission slip completed on admission.
-Parent/Carers wishes will be adhered too.
+Parent/Carers wishes will be adhered to.

 Personal cameras/video cameras or any other device must not be used in the setting.